A quick look at OKRs and CFRs

 What are CFRs?

 Rooted in continuous improvement, CFR is a system that helps you boost business results, gather feedback, and recognize outstanding performance.
-The three components of CFR can be summarized as:
+The meaning of CFR can be summarized by its three components:

 - Conversations: An authentic one-on-one between a manager and contributor aimed at driving performance